-- 1.4.1 The concept of servant leadership is a core element found in GCC's vision.
-It is one of the graduates' desired characteristics so it is written as a programme objective for all the programmes at GCC.
-It is also a dominating feature of both the formal curriculum and co-curricular activities. - 1.4.2 Adapted from "The Servant as Leader":
+- 1.4.1 The concept of servant leadership is a core element found in GCC's Vision, graduates' desired characteristics and programme objectives.
+It is therefore a dominating feature of both the formal curriculum and co-curricular activities. - 1.4.2 The definition of servant leadership is adapted from "The Servant as Leader":